lokesh8772/Geo_obsidian_vault/economy/Gvot initiatives/MUDRA Yojana.md

 - Central scheme but executed through financial institutions

 ### 📈 **Achievements / Data**
-- Over ₹24.3 lakh crore sanctioned (as of 2023)
+- Over ₹32 lakh crore sanctioned (as of 2025)
 - 43 crore+ loans disbursed since inception
 - Around 68% of beneficiaries are women
-- Significant share of loans to SC/ST/OBC borrowers
+- Significant share of loans to SC/ST/OBC borrowers(51% of total accounts)
 - Budget 2023–24: Continued emphasis on funding the unfunded

 ### 🧩 **Linkages / Related Schemes**